 From either train station, you can then take a bus or taxi to the ferry ports of Kuala Kedah, or Kuala Perlis.

-Please see the following pages for the new ETS Timetables for the latest departure times :
+Please see the following pages of the new ETS Timetables for the latest departure times :

 If you are travelling in the other direction to Kuala Lumpur, please see the following pages :